How to Prepare for Oral Surgery: Checklist for First-Time Patients

 Printable Checklist

-Here’s a quick checklist to use before your procedure:
+Here's a checklist that you can make use of prior to your next procedure:

 Medication list & stops confirmed